-Healthcare continues to be a well funded sector.
+Healthcare continues to be a well-funded sector.
 While a lot of funding still concentrates on biotech, equipment and services are also seeing good growth, but it’s digital health that is really thriving.
 Startup Health says digital health start-ups enjoyed $3.9bn in funding in the first half of 2016 – a record.
 There’s also a growing subsector for wellness apps, from online meditation to heartbeat monitors.
-An ageing population in the developed and a growing population elsewhere underpin the fundamentals for the sector.
+An aging population in the developed and a growing population elsewhere underpin the fundamentals for the sector.

 Cybersecurity, like online marketplaces, has reached its second generation.
 Perimeter ring-fencing for physical networks has given way to security in the cloud, securing loose networks of multiple devices and operating systems.
 Consumers, too, want more security and more control over their own privacy, an interesting market niche for start-ups.
 Old style cybersecurity companies like NCC aren’t doing so well – it has warned that its profits will disappoint – but that’s an opportunity for the new guys on the block.

-Those who remember the last great tech boom should realise things are different now, and the companies who won their laurels last time round are not certain to get it right this time.
+Those who remember the last great tech boom should realize things are different now, and the companies who won their laurels last time around are not certain to get it right this time.
 When you track the biggest tech companies on CMC Markets in ten years’ time, they probably won’t be the same ones you see today.